Let’s be real.

 Once you’re able to recognize these tendencies that are present in your subconscious – you won’t be able to forget them.

 You’ll be so anxious to learn how to get rid of a habit that doesn’t serve you that you’ll see your mindset positively change right before your eyes.
 Remember: When you change your habits, you change your life.

-So without any further ado, here are the 13 toxic habits you must drop to reach your true potential.
+So without any further ado, here are the 13 unhealthy habits you must drop to reach your true potential.

 This one’s a no-brainer.
 But it’s often an unconscious habit that you aren’t even aware you need to change.
 If you consider yourself a grown man that is out of the age-range that we classify as “toddler,”… STOP WHINING.